 Micro Bitcoin Futures Trading Platform

 With the introduction of Bitcoin Futures, you can now take advantage of the massive selection of futures trading platforms that connects to the CME, opening the technology that was previously only available to Commodity Futures traders.
 Experience fast order routing through industry-leading trading platforms powered by multiple data feeds from some of the biggest names in the trading technology field.
-See your orders working on the CME exchange in real time and execute your trades on the charts, DOM or an easy order entry module.
+See your orders working on the CME exchange in real-time and execute your trades on the charts, DOM, or an easy order entry module.
 You can use limit orders, stop orders to minimize risk, and trailing stops as the market goes in your favor.
 Set up strategy orders that allow taking advantage of volatility whether it is on the downside or upside.

 Trade on desktop, mobile, or web.
 The futures industry is a mature industry and as such has evolved to execute and create strategies for very sophisticated traders.
 Whether you need trailing stops, get out at different levels while reducing your positions, and/or create time-based orders, you will find that the Futures trading platforms are very adaptable to it.
 Disclaimer: The placement of contingent orders by you such as a “stop-loss” or “stop-limit” order, will not necessarily limit your losses to the intended amounts, since market conditions may make it impossible to execute such orders.

-Trade IRA Funds with Bitcoin Futures
+Trading IRA Funds with Bitcoin Futures

 An IRA (Individual Retirement Account) is a trust or custodial account set up in the United States for the exclusive benefit of you or your beneficiaries.
-All IRA’s are held for investors by custodians or trustees.
+All IRAs are held for investors by custodians or trustees.
 We work with a number of IRA custodians that work directly with the Futures industry.
 Once you select a custodian, simply Open an Account with us with the clearing firm of your choice and we will work with the custodian to complete all the necessary paperwork to establish your new IRA.
 If you need help determining the right custodian and clearing firm, please contact us and one of our licensed brokers will help you choose the combination best suited to your goals.
 Offering multiple FCM’s and custodians gives us a lot of flexibility to match you with your trading needs.
-However, since these are IRA funds, you MUST exercise caution in allocation such funds.
+However, since these are IRA funds, you MUST exercise caution in the allocation of such funds.
 Speculation in Futures carries high risk.

 Trade Micro Bitcoin Futures with Optimus Futures

-- Hassle free – No need for a Cryptocurrency wallet, just log in or open a live or demo account in minutes.
+- No need for a Cryptocurrency wallet, just log in or open a live or demo account in minutes.

-- Safe & Secure – All our clients’ funds are kept in segregated trust accounts
+- All our clients’ funds are kept in segregated trust accounts

 Simply Open an Account to start trading Bitcoin Futures today!